 Look at the methodology summary of the best value rankings to find info and variables that determine the best value Forestry universities and colleges in the Southeast area.

-It's hard to find a better school than University of Florida if you want to study Forestry.
+The best school in the U.S. for Forestry is University of Florida.
 After graduation, forestry students usually earn around $39,716 at the beginning of their careers.
 The setting in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 Mississippi State University is a good decision for students pursuing a Forestry degree.
 Students who enjoy a more slow-paced life will appreciate Mississippi State University's location in the small town of Mississippi State, Mississippi.